sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ### Phenomena of Interest
 1. Light <br />
 We are interested in knowing the intensity of the light in the surrounding environment as there will almost always be ambient light.
 When intensity is significantly higher than the surrounding light (5% greater) for multiple sensed periods of time, this is an indicator that an emergency vehicle could be approaching.
+Because we are only looking for if a light is flashing or not, we only care about the relative intensity of visible light rather than the frequency of the light's wavelength.

 2. Sound  <br />
 We are interested in knowing the intensity of the sound in the surrounding envrionment as again there will almost always be background noise around the vehicle.
 However, our sensor cannot determine the intensity of sound and rather can only sense whether a sound above the threshold is present.
 When sound above the threshold is sesnsed multiple times in a row, it indicates that an emergency vehicle could be approaching.